rramoscabral/AZ-204---Training---Developing-Solutions-for-Microsoft-Azure/index.md

 <!-- Learning objectives -->
 **Learning objectives**

-Students will learn how to use PowerShell for administering and automating administration of Windows servers.
+Students will also learn how to connect to and consume Azure services and third-party services, and include event- and message-based models in their solutions.

-This course provides students the skills to identify and build the command they require to perform a specific task.
-In addition, students learn how to build scripts to accomplish advanced tasks such as automating repetitive tasks and generating reports.
+The course also covers monitoring, troubleshooting, and optimizing Azure solutions.

 <br/>